 Children have distinct preferences for how they like their week to flow so be prepared for some odd arrangements.

-We now look at writing because writing is usually based off the history assignment.
+We now look at writing because writing is usually based on history assignments.
 Again, we discuss options, my children choose, and I write the work down.

 Science, grammar, Henle Latin, and the other subjects are planned in a similar manner.
 It usually takes us 10-15 minutes to cover all the work assigned for the week and plan it.